pookleblinky/lifescripts/index.md

 - codescript.rkt Determine coding session
 - music.rkt Randomly decide the day's music genre
 - todayscript.rkt Determine coinfast and kettlebell
+- stats.rkt A literal statsheet using Call of Cthulhu attributes

 Social
 - attention.rkt Randomly choose one issue/event to focus on